braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration/standard_integration.md

 - It should subclass [`BroadcastReceiver`][53] and override `onReceive()`.
 - The `onReceive()` method should listen for intents broadcast by Braze.
-  - An `APPBOY_PUSH_RECEIVED` intent will be received when a push notification arrives.
+  - A `NOTIFICATION_RECEIVED` intent will be received when a push notification arrives.
-  - An `APPBOY_NOTIFICATION_OPENED` intent will be received when a push notification is clicked by the user.
+  - A `NOTIFICATION_OPENED` intent will be received when a push notification is clicked by the user.
-  - An `APPBOY_PUSH_DELETED` intent will be received when a push notification is dismissed (swiped away) by the user.
+  - An `NOTIFICATION_DELETED` intent will be received when a push notification is dismissed (swiped away) by the user.
 - The receiver should perform your custom logic for each of these cases.
 If your receiver will open deep links, be sure to turn off automatic deep link opening by setting `com_appboy_handle_push_deep_links_automatically` to `false` in your `braze.xml`.

 For a detailed custom receiver example, please see the below: